KeithBurghardt/Hazards/ground_truth_data/datasheet-for-dataset-template.md

 ### Is the software used to preprocess/clean/label the instances available?

-Yes, we use the Python Emoji library (https://pypi.org/project/emoji/).
+Yes, we use the Python demoji library (https://pypi.org/project/demoji/).

 ### Any other comments?
 N/A